Donauturm: Ballooning accident in 1968

 At a meeting of Pro Juventute on 6 June 1968, four gas balloons were launched from a meadow at Donauturm.
 While three of them floated past the tower, the fourth was driven against the tower, where it was initially hung on the security grills, at a height of approx. 150 m.
 The balloon net tore and the balloon envelope broke free.
 The remnants of the net and the basket fell to the ground.
 American balloonist Francis Shields died, along with two Austrian passengers: a higher official of the Austrian Post and Telegraph Management, Guntram Pammer, and journalist Dieter Kasper of the Austrian Press agency.

 Footage of the incident appeared in the film Days of Fury (1979), directed by Fred Warshofsky and hosted by Vincent Price.

 Wikipedia naming controversy

 The Donauturm shares some architectural features with the Fernsehturm Stuttgart, but was never planned for TV broadcasting purposes.
 The German Wikipedia had an approximately 600,000-character discussion about the suitable title and categories, as some authors, many of them Austrian, regarded the Donauturm as a mere observation tower.
-The Spiegel coverage of the issue cited a participant with "On good days, Wikipedia is better than any TV soap".
+Der Spiegel coverage of the issue cited a participant with "On good days, Wikipedia is better than any TV soap".